kontena/kontena/docs/getting-started/installing/digitalocean.md

 ## Installing Kontena Master

 Kontena Master is an orchestrator component that manages Kontena Grids/Nodes.
-Installing Kontena Master to DigitalOcean can be done by just issuing the following command:
+Kontena Master can be installed on DigitalOcean by issuing the following command:

 ```
 $ kontena digitalocean master create \